 - If you are not taking fluids, the PACU nurse can give you pain medicine though your IV. - We use a combination of medications, cold therapy, and injection of medication in the joint at the end of surgery to provide comfort.
-You may receive Tylenol, Lyrica and Celebrex before surgery. - We may offer you an adductor canal block, which is an injection of a local anesthetic that affects the nerves providing sensation to the front and sides of your knee.
-The injection is given in the inner portion of your mid-thigh after your skin is numbed.
-It is done after you are sedated and before you leave the preop area to have your surgery.
-An advantage of the block is that it reduces the amount of other pain medications you may need during the first 12+ hours after your operation.
+You may receive Tylenol, Lyrica and Celebrex before surgery.

-- The medication combination after surgery includes Tylenol, Toradol, oxycodone or tramadol, and ice.
+- You may be offered a nerve block that assists with pain management. - The medication combination after surgery includes Tylenol, Toradol, oxycodone or tramadol, and ice.
 Other pain medicines are available if you are unable to take any of these medications. - Cold (Ice) therapy can help with pain relief. - Mobility (moving around) may help with muscle discomfort after surgery.